jelhan/ember-local-storage-decorator/README.md

 This addon provides two decorators: `@localStorage` and `@sessionStorage`.
 Both work identically, the only difference is the backing storage used.
-`@localStorage` persists data across browser sessions, while `@sessionStorage` only persists data for the duration of the page session.
+`@localStorage` persists data in `window.localStorage` available across browser sessions, while `@sessionStorage` persists data in `window.sessionStorage` only for the duration of the current page session.

 ```js
 import { localStorage, sessionStorage } from 'ember-local-storage-decorator';